AliDeWeb/Portfolio/README.md

 4. Access your site: Open your browser and navigate to http://localhost:3000/.

-## View Online

-You can view the live version of the project by following this [link](https://alideweb-portfolio.liara.run/).

 <h3>🚀 Now, go ahead and impress the world with your amazing skills! 🚀</h3>

 Happy coding! 💻